Weindruch Scholar Award

-The Weindruch Scholar Award is a career development program established by the Wisconsin Nathan Shock Center (WiNSC) to support the next generation of leadership in the field of aging biology.
-Named in honor of Richard Weindruch, a pioneer in aging research at UW–Madison, this program provides resources and mentoring to help early-stage investigators pursue innovative research directions and accelerate their careers.
+The Weindruch Scholar Award is a career development program established by the Wisconsin Nathan Shock Center (WiNSC) to support the future leaders in aging biology research.
+Named in honor of Richard Weindruch, a pioneer in aging research at UW–Madison, this award provides resources and mentoring to help early stage investigators pursue innovative research directions and accelerate their careers.

 Background and Intent